lukehsiao/CribSense/docs/index.md

 ## Getting Started

 CribSense is made up of two parts: the baby monitoring software and some simple hardware.
 Find out all you need to know about how to use and recreate your own monitor in the sections below.
+You can also view our instructions on [Instructables](http://www.instructables.com/id/CribSense-a-Contactless-Video-based-Baby-Monitor/).

 ### Software